litnomad/library/README.md

 - Button that brings up a form
 - Displays books that includes title, author, and number of pages
 - Update read status
-- Remove a book from the library
+- Remove book from the library